 The Academic Regulations make provision for a viva voce examination or oral defence in the case of both Masters dissertations and Doctoral theses, but in different circumstances.
 Faculties are intended to propose their own regulations to govern vivas.
-At doctoral level, a viva is mandatory in the Faculty of Humanities, and is optional (at the discretion of supervisors) at MA level.

 Doctoral Viva